juankmilo65/interfellTikets/README.md

-C# Configuration
+## 2) C# Configuration

-to working with sensitive variables I use "user-secrets"
+To working with sensitive variables I use "user-secrets"

 in .net project the connection string was init by dotnet user-secrets init -p Tickets.Api